lingfeiwang/normalisr/README.rst

 Installation
 =============
-Normalisr is on PyPI (link TBA) and can be installed straightaway with pip (TB-uploaded): ``pip install normalisr``.
+Normalisr is on `PyPI <https://pypi.org/project/normalisr>`_ and can be installed with pip: ``pip install normalisr``.
 You can also install Normalisr from github: ``pip install git+https://github.com/lingfeiwang/normalisr.git``.
 Make sure you have added Normalisr's install path into PATH environment before using the command-line interface (See FAQ_).
 Normalisr's installation should take less than a minute.

 There are more advanced installation methods but if you want that, most likely you already know how to do it ;).
 If not, give me a shout (See Contact_).